 Born in Peoria to Taiwanese and East Timorese immigrant parents and now based in New York City, she has collaborated with leading innovators including Anthony Braxton, Vijay Iyer, Tyshawn Sorey, and Wadada Leo Smith.
 Her acclaimed recordings, including Sounds and Cries of the World and Song of Silver Geese, have been recognized by The New York Times, NPR, and other major critics.

-Soomi Kim is a New York City–based theater maker and performer whose interdisciplinary works blend biography, autobiography, movement, and multimedia performance.
-Centering Asian and Asian American narratives, her practice explores memory, ritual, identity, and embodied storytelling.
+Soomi Kim is a New York City–based theater maker, performer, and curator whose interdisciplinary works blend biography, movement, and multimedia performance.
+Centering Asian and Asian American narratives, her work explores memory, identity, and embodied storytelling.